Bayesian methods to overcome the winner's curse in genetic studies: Bayesian bias correction

-In our setting, K=2 because only two models are considered.
-Let $M_1$ be the model with prior $p(\xi)=\mbox{Beta}(8,0.5)$ and $M_2$ for $p(\xi)=\mbox{Beta}(0.5,8)$.
-To specify the values for $p(M_1)$ and $p(M_2)$, we utilize the threshold value $c$ in the following fashion, $p(M_1)=e^{(-c/2)}$ and $p(M_2)=1-e^{(-c/2)}$.
-Thus our prior belief in model $M_1$ (with higher density for false positive) decreases as the testing threshold value increases at an exponential rate.
-The posterior probabilities for the two models can be derived as:
+In our setting, $K=2$ because only two models are considered.
+Let $M_1$ be the model with prior $p (\xi)=\operatorname{Beta} (8, 0.5)$ (a priori favors the belief that the initial discovery is a false positive) and $M_2$ for $p (\xi)=\operatorname{Beta} (0.5, 8)$ (a priori favors the belief that the initial discovery is a true positive).
+To specify the values for $p (M_1)$ and $p (M_2)$, we utilize the threshold value $c$ in the following fashion, $p (M_1)=e^{ (-c/2)}$ and $p (M_2)=1-e^{ (-c/2)}$.
+Thus, our prior belief in model $M_1$ (with higher density for false positive) decreases as the testing threshold value increases at an exponential rate.
+The posterior probabilities for the two models can be derived as

 Thus,